 Because of that shared mechanism, regular kratom or 7-OH use produces tolerance and physical dependence the same way other opioid use does.
 Stopping suddenly produces a withdrawal syndrome that, while usually milder than heroin withdrawal at the peak, can still be severe enough to drive patients back to use within a day or two.

 Concentrated 7-OH products, which have become widely available in the last few years, are associated with more intense withdrawal than plain leaf kratom in clinical reports.
 This isn’t surprising — the higher mu-receptor activation during use means the body adapts more, and the gap during withdrawal is deeper.
+The FDA cited this dependence-and-abuse pattern when it recommended Schedule I classification for concentrated 7-OH in July 2025.

 The Typical Day-by-Day Timeline